 This study was done using an experimental design previously described by (Ewing et al. 2019) with little modifications.
 Twenty (20) healthy adult male rats (152.6 ± 20.6) were used for the experiment.
 They were acclimatized in the animal house of the Department of Experimental Pharmacology and Toxicology, Faculty of Pharmaceutical Sciences, University of Port Harcourt, Nigeria for two weeks and fed ad libitum with standard feed (Broiler finisher- Guinea feeds) with free access to water before experiment.
 They were maintained under standard conditions of humidity and temperature.
 Animal ethics and proper handling methods were strictly adhered to.

-Method

 Animal experiment

 The dosage for Goko cleanser herbal mixture was chosen using its prescription label.
 The drugs were administered to the rats in the test group orally using an oral cannula.
 Animals were randomly assigned to four groups (1-4) of five animals each.
 Group I received 0.3mL of distilled water orally daily for 3 days (control group).
 The group II animals received paracetamol orally at a dosage of 100 mg/kg daily for 3 days.
 Group III animals received Goko cleanser orally at a dosage of 2 mL/kg daily for 3days.
 Group IV animals received both paracetamol and Goko cleanser orally at a dosage of 100 mg/kg and 2 mL/kg respectively concurrently daily for 3 days.
 With this experimental setup, we sought to mimic conventional/therapeutic usage of paracetamol and Goko cleanser.
 Animals were then fasted overnight on the third day of treatment and sacrificed under ether anaesthesia on the fourth day.